 Program benefits include:

-- Full-time D.C. award interns receive approximately $6,000 pre-tax for a full-time (40 hours/week) commitment lasting a minimum of 10 weeks.
+- Full-time D.C. scholarship interns receive approximately $6,000 pre-tax for a full-time (40 hours/week) commitment lasting a minimum of 10 weeks.

-- Part-time D.C. award interns receive roughly $3,750 pre-tax for a part-time (minimum 25 hours/week) internship lasting a minimum of 10 weeks.
+- Part-time D.C. scholarship interns receive roughly $3,750 pre-tax for a part-time (minimum 25 hours/week) internship lasting a minimum of 10 weeks.

 - There may be a travel subsidy for those relocating to Washington, D.C.
 Portland scholarship recipients receive around $2,250 pre-tax for a part-time (15 hours/week) commitment lasting a minimum of 10 weeks.